ClusterLLM: Large Language Models as a Guide for Text Clustering: Our

 \subsubsection{Finetuning Embedder}

-Now that we have an accurate estimation of the triplet relationships, it is still not clear how to utilize them in clustering.
-Previous research on deep constrained clustering~\cite{zhang2020framework,manduchi2021deep} are often sensitive to noisy labels~\cite{basu2008constrained} which is unfortunately the case in our scenario.
+Now that we have the triplet predictions, it is still not clear how to utilize them in clustering.
+Previous research rely on deep constrained clustering~\cite{zhang2020framework,manduchi2021deep} which are often sensitive to noisy labels~\cite{basu2008constrained}.
 In this paper, we instead focus on finetuning the base embedder $f$ towards producing an embedding space that better explains the user's perspective.

-In order to avoid the embedder being biased towards hard examples after fine-tuning, we need to exploit both hard and in-batch negatives.
-Specifically, following~\cite{INSTRUCTOR,ni-etal-2022-large}, for a triplet $t=(a,c_j,c_{\backslash j})$ with positive $c_j$ and hard negative $c_{\backslash j}$, we optimize the following training objective,
+We exploit both hard and in-batch negatives.
+Following~\cite{INSTRUCTOR,ni-etal-2022-large}, for a triplet $t=(a,c_j,c_{\backslash j})$ with positive $c_j$ and hard negative $c_{\backslash j}$, we optimize the following objective,

 where $\mathcal{B}$ combines $c_j$, $c_{\backslash j}$ and other in-batch negatives. $\tau$ is a temperature parameter.
 Following the original implementation, we also compute the loss with $a$ and $c_j$ swapped.
-Finally fine-tuned embedders can be applied to find even more informative triplets with the algorithm in Section~\ref{sec:triplet_sampling} which will further boost the clustering performance in an iterative manner.
+Finally fine-tuned embedders can be applied to find even more informative triplets with our sampling method which will further improve performance in an iterative manner.
 We acquire clustering assignments by running clustering algorithms on top of extracted embeddings.